VeraPancaldiLab/GEMDeCan/Gene_expression/README.md

 `mamba install snakemake -n base -c conda-forge -c bioconda`

 ## Dependencies
 All dependencies are automatically installed by snakemake using the .yaml configuration files in Tools.
 So the user does not need to configure the conda environments as it is done within the pipeline.
-For information, here are the versions of libraries that are used :
-* r-rmarkdown=2.7
-* r-hmisc=4.4.1
-* r-viridis=0.5.1
-* bcl2fastq=2.19.0
-* r-immunedeconv=2.0.1
-* bioconductor-deconrnaseq=1.28.0
-* bioconductor-epidish=2.2.0
-* r-mcpcounter=1.1.0
-* fastqc=0.11.9
-* bioconductor-tximport=1.18.0
-* bioconductor-rhdf5=2.34.0
-* bioconductor-organism.dplyr=1.18.0
-* bioconductor-org.hs.eg.db=3.12.0
-* bioconductor-txdb.hsapiens.ucsc.hg38.knowngene=3.10.0
-* rename=1.601
-* rsem=1.3.3
-* salmon=1.1.0
-* star=2.7.6a

 ## Configure your workspace
 The snakefile shouldn't be modified.
 A provided `config.yaml` file takes as input all needed directories and files.